Introduction

 let decoder = new TextDecoder("utf8");

-let updatesBox = document.getElementById("updates") as HTMLPreElement;
+let updatesBox = DOCUMENT.getElementById("updates") as HTMLPreElement;

-let newUpdate = decoder.decode(Uint8Array.from(notification.update));
+let newUpdate = decoder.decode(Uint8Array.from(delta.delta));

-let newUpdateJson = JSON.parse(newUpdate);
+let newUpdateJson = JSON.parse(newUpdate.replace("\x00", ""));

 updatesBox.textContent = updatesBox.textContent + newUpdateJson;